learning-zone/python-basics/README.md

-- Write a one-liner that will count the number of capital letters in a file.
+## Q. Write a one-liner that will count the number of capital letters in a file.
 Your code should work even if the file is too big to fit in memory.

     Let us first write a multiple line solution and then convert it to one liner code.
      ```py